h3ctor07/phonebook-backend/README.md

 Implement the functionality for displaying the information for a single phonebook entry.
 The url for getting the data for a person with the id 5 should be http://localhost:3001/api/persons/5

 If an entry for the given id is not found, the server has to respond with the appropriate status code.

+## 3.4: Phonebook backend step4
+Implement functionality that makes it possible to delete a single phonebook entry by making an HTTP DELETE request to the unique URL of that phonebook entry.

+Test that your functionality works with either Postman or the Visual Studio Code REST client.